 The Donor is the person that is giving away the asset.
 Other names for a Donor are:

-Gift deeds are useful for making the Donor’s intentions clear.
-You can show it to people that do not agree it is a gift.
-The Deed of Gift is evidence of a transfer.
-A gift deed resolves future misunderstandings as to who owns the property.
+Gift Deeds are useful for making the Donor’s intentions clear.
+You can show the Deed of Gift to people who do not agree it is a gift.
+The Deed of Gift is evidence of an equitable transfer.
+A Gift Deed seeks to resolve any future misunderstandings as to who owns the property.

 Three elements determine whether or not a gift is made:

-The Legal Consolidated Gift Deed complies with these rules.
+The Legal Consolidated Gift Deed is designed to comply with these rules.

 When someone hands something to someone ambiguity may arise.
 For example,